farfamahar/farfamahar.github.io/src/content/blog/I Played Player Non Player.md

 ![Player Non Player Image](/player-non-player-screenshot-3.png)

 There's an achievement to cause harm to everyone but this is something I couldn't do.
 They bare the world to you, and you feel their discomfort and pain.
 I didn't come to this island to play with it like a toy, but the option is there.
-Just like there's an option to collect all the coins to be rewarded with an achievement to prove that this is "real video game".
+Just like there's an option to collect all the coins to be rewarded with an achievement to prove that this is a "real video game".
 Player Non Player has many meta aspects that allude to the fact that this is a constructed experience.
 It adds a lot to the world building, giving this feeling of authored authenticity to everything.
 The artist is present.
 They followed the "rules" of a game and simultaneously broke them all.
 The result is a magical, personal, and touching experience unlike anything I've ever played.

 ![Player Non Player Image](/player-non-player-screenshot.jpeg)